 What better way to combine my twin passions of teaching and painting into one – hence, the Pink Buddha Art Studio was born, emerging from the large garage space under my house.

 My dream is for it to become a place for people interested in art to come and paint, and also to find fun, friendship and growth, to explore this wonderful country and to have a unique experience.
-Most of all, this is an opportunity for me to get to know every student, to make an individual connection, and to offer a very personalised programme, as well as inviting artists from all over the world to teach in their particular styles, and to offer the studio both as a venue and a place of short or long term retreat.
-I am very excited about my new adventure, which has given me new energy, focus and zest for life!
+Most of all, this is an opportunity for me to get to know every student, to make an individual connection, to offer a very personalised programme and to present the studio both as a venue and a place of retreat.
+This venture has given me new energy, focus and renewed zest for life!

 I think I am a very flexible person and I am very open, especially when talking about business, money and work.
 I have had a long career of dealing with all kinds of people, solving problems, and giving encouragement and support.
-I am happy to listen to various ways of working together, and helping to make the Pink Buddha Art Studio, artists who come here, and all workshops and programmes of the very highest calibre, and a resounding success!
+I am happy to listen to various ways of working together, and helping to make the Pink Buddha Art Studio, and all my workshops and programmes of the very highest calibre, and a resounding success!